zhousg/harmonyos5_article/11-HarmonyOS5-SpeechKit-TextReader-Case_EN.md

 ## Summary
 This case demonstrates how to use `@kit.SpeechKit` to implement the text reading function in HarmonyOS 5.0.
 The key knowledge points include component lifecycle management (`aboutToAppear` and `aboutToDisappear`), initialization and release of the text reader, monitoring of the reading status, and construction of UI components.
 These methods can serve as a foundation for expanding more complex voice - related functions.

+## Application Scenarios
+Speech Kit (Scenario-based Voice Service) integrates voice AI capabilities, including the TextReader control and the AICaptionComponent control.
+These capabilities facilitate user-device interaction and enable text reading.
+The TextReader control has a wide range of applications.
+For example, when users are unable to view screen text, it can read news aloud to provide information.
+The AICaptionComponent control is also widely used.
+For instance, when users are unfamiliar with the audio source language or have the device on mute, it can provide subtitles.

+## Constraints
+- Supported Languages: Chinese.
+- Device Restrictions: This Kit is only applicable to Phone, Tablet, and 2-in-1 devices.
+- Region Restrictions: This Kit only provides services within China (excluding Hong Kong, Macau, and Taiwan of China).